ehochw01/readme-generator/generated/README.md

 ## Installation

-These are my installation instructions
+Here are the installation instructions

 ## Usage

-These are my usage instructions
+Here is how to use my application

 ## Contributing

-These are my contribution guidelines
+Here is who contributed

 ## License

-This application is covered under the Apache license.
+This application is covered under the MIT license.

 ## Tests

-This is how you test my application
+This is how you test the application

 ## Questions

-My github profile can be found at github.com/ehochw01 If you have any questions, feel free to email me at email@gmail.com Thank you!!
+My github profile can be found at github.com/ehochw01

+If you have any questions, feel free to email me at email@gmail.com Thank you!!